Wembley Park: Geography

 Barn Hill is 86 metres above sea level, and is part of the larger Fryent Country Park that continues towards Kingsbury.
 In addition, Wembley Hill Road is a steep road west of Wembley Park, which peaks at around 65 metres above sea level near The Green Man pub.

 The Wealdstone Brook tributary of the River Brent starts off at the Stadium Industrial Estate and runs between Bridge Road and Wembley Park Drive, and through Forty Avenue towards Preston.
 Bridge Road is so-called for the bridge over the narrow brook.

 Politics and government

-Wembley Park is part of the Brent West constituency for elections to the House of Commons of the United Kingdom, currently represented by Barry Gardiner from the Labour Party.
+Wembley Park is part of the Brent West constituency for elections to the House of Commons, currently represented by Barry Gardiner from the Labour Party.

 Wembley Park is part of the Wembley Park ward for elections to Brent London Borough Council.